chtzvt/CCDC/Documentation/Jump Host Configuration.md

 - As the Jump Box will be used purely for configuration management, allow only port 22 tcp in and out.

+- It is recommended that ARP entries be frozen at some point in time.

   - _Note: If you have installed a web server on this machine, you will need to update the system firewall accordingly_